-Cranbrook and Sissinghurst fall within the Borough of Tunbridge Wells and are represented in Parliament by the Member for Maidstone.
-Roughly equidistant and easily accessible to these two important urban centres, Cranbrook and Sissinghurst have nonetheless preserved their rural aspect and a remarkably high level of self-sufficiency.
+Our Parish falls within the Borough of Tunbridge Wells and is represented in Parliament by the Member for Maidstone & The Weald.
+Roughly equidistant and easily accessible to these two important urban centres, the Parish has nonetheless preserved its rural aspect and a remarkably high level of self-sufficiency.

 A market town since 1289, Cranbrook is still the obvious choice of shopping for the surrounding villages as well as residents and workers in the town.
 The diversity of retail outlets includes several specialist stores that attract shoppers from a great distance.
 Sissinghurst has a thriving village shop and popular public house.
 There are monthly Farmers’ Markets in the Vestry Hall and Sissinghurst Castle Gardens which underlines the continuing importance of agriculture to the local economy.